Stovebolt 6 History and Specs

 Stovebolt Six Performance

-Aftermarket performance goodies for the Stovebolt Six include multiple carb intake manifolds and exhaust headers, to name a few.
-Upgrades include generator to alternator swap, air conditioning, and others.
+Aftermarket performance goodies for Stovebolt Six engines include multi-carb intake manifolds and exhaust headers, to name a few.
+Other upgrades include generator to alternator swap and 6 volt to 12 volt conversions.

 Notes and Misc